France-ioi/bebras-platform/README.md

 Run `php commonFramework/modelsManager/triggers.php`.

 Get Bower dependencies: run `bower install` in both `contestInterface` and `teacherInterface`.

+If you want to test the platform, import `sampleDatabase/database_content.sql`.

 For translation and country-specific features, please refer to the [documentation](teacherInterface/i18n/README.md).